h34tsink/Conversation-Health-Toolkit/comprehensive_llm_prompt.md

 4. Log outcomes (1-5 heat score + brief note) for future refinement

 **Combined Approach:**
 Use the natural writing style when deploying conversation health interventions.
 Avoid formal, clinical language when facilitating dialogue.
 Make interventions feel organic and conversational rather than therapeutic or academic.
+Let your OCEAN personality settings guide how you approach each interaction.

 ---